-Blue-sky battery metals exploration & flexible grid solutions are a compelling play on the decarbonisation of the global economy
+Blue-sky battery metals exploration & flexible grid solutions offers a compelling play on the decarbonisation of the global economy

-Corcel is the old Regency Mines, a company probably best known for its vast PNG nickel laterite project Mambare which, on its own, was once valued at £40 million.
-It has been a bit quiet over recent years as the company has gone through a substantial restructuring since the previous Chairman was rather unceremoniously voted out by shareholders.
-The decks have now been cleared ready for a period of substantial growth.
-With James Parsons now at the helm and the 12 month "legacy clean up" phase behind them, investors can look forwards to the creation of a highly relevant vehicle.
+Corcel is best known for its vast PNG nickel laterite Mambare Project which was once valued at £40 million.
+It has been a bit quiet over recent years as the company has gone through a substantial restructuring since the previous Chairman was removed by shareholders.
+The decks have now been cleared and a period of substantial growth has begun.
+With James Parsons now at the helm and the 12 month "legacy clean up" behind them, investors are now witnessing the creation of a highly relevant vehicle.

-Positioned to really benefit from expected price hike in battery metals The transition to a low carbon world has begun in earnest.
-Storage is needed for renewable energy to be a viable and stable source of energy, and hence the growing clamour for batteries and battery metals where a supply crunch is expected in the mid-2020s onwards with big structural price hikes.
+Positioned to benefit from expected price hike in battery metals

+The transition to a low carbon world needs grid level storage for renewables to be a viable and stable source of energy.
+Hence we are seeing investors clamor for exposure to batteries and battery metals where a supply crunch is expected in the mid-2020s onwards with big structural price hikes.

-Mambare poised to be a DSO nickel supplier to the large Chinese market A Mining Lease could be awarded in 4-6 months allowing a DSO operation, funded by a JV partner.
-Together with Wowo Gap, another big PNG nickel project that is coming to Corcel, this could create some M&A action.
+Mambare is positioned to become a DSO nickel supplier to China

+A Mining Lease could be awarded within 4-6 months allowing a DSO operation to proceed, funded jointly with a JV partner.
+Together with Wowo Gap, another big PNG nickel project that looks like it is coming to the Company, Corcel is set to become a major nickel-cobalt player in the region.